Poziom trudności: B2

 B1

-Air pollutionzanieczyszczenie, climate changezmiana klimatu, forests, food, biodiversitybioróżnorodność, ocean plastic and overfishingprzełowienie: all posestanowić; stwarzać vastogromny threats to human and planetaryplanetarny; dotyczący całej planety health.
+Air pollutionzanieczyszczenie, climate changezmiana klimatu, forests, food, biodiversitybioróżnorodność, ocean plastic and overfishingprzełowienie: all posestanowić; stwarzać vast threatsogromne zagrożenia to human and planetary healthzdrowie ludzi i całej planety.
 But your data analysisanaliza has given you hope that a greener futurebardziej ekologiczna przyszłość is possible.
 So what do you think has been the most powerful instanceprzypadek; przykład yet of humanityludzkość's ability to change for the betterna lepsze?

 B2